Skip to main content

 Accelerated Bachelor’s/Master’sQualified undergraduate students can obtain a master’s degree within 2 to 3 semesters past BS graduation through the ABM program.

-Curriculum and AdvisingPlan of Work for B.S. in Construction Engineering (Most recent, for other years consult with CCEE UG office)
+Curriculum and AdvisingPlan of Work and Elective Table with Semester Schedules and Prerequisites for B.S. in Environmental Engineering (Active for Fall 2024, Active for Fall 2025, for other years consult with CCEE UG office)

 CCEE Advising Notes